 The Organization for Economic Cooperation and Development (OECD)

-Thirty four democracies in Europe, North America, the Pacific Rim, and Latin America comprise the Organization for Economic Cooperation and Development (OECD), established in 1961 and headquartered in Paris.
-The OECD member countries account for 78 percent of world GDP, 94 percent of world official development assistance, over half of the world's energy consumption, and 18 percent of the world's population.
+Thirty eight democracies in Europe, North America, the Pacific Rim, and Latin America comprise the Organization for Economic Cooperation and Development (OECD), established in 1961 and headquartered in Paris.
+Today, OECD member countries account for 63 percent of world GDP, three-quarters of world trade , 95 percent of world official development assistance, over half of the world's energy consumption, and 18 percent of the world's population.

 The OECD is not just a grouping of economically significant nations, but also a policy forum covering a broad spectrum of economic, social, and scientific areas, from macroeconomic analysis to education to biotechnology.
 The OECD helps countries, both OECD members and non-members, reap the benefits and confront the challenges of a global economy by promoting economic growth, free markets, and efficient use of resources.
 Each substantive area is covered by a committee of member government officials, supported by Secretariat staff.

 The emphasis is on discussion and peer review, rather than negotiation, though some OECD instruments are legally binding, such as the Anti-Bribery Convention.
 Most OECD decisions require consensus among member governments.
 In the past, analysis of issues in the OECD often has been instrumental in forging a consensus among OECD countries to pursue specific negotiating goals in other international fora, such as the WTO.